william-horn/della-porta-cipher/README.md

 ## Compilation

-To compile the Java file, simply `git clone` this repository and open enter :
+To compile the Java file, simply `git clone` this repository and enter this command in your terminal in the project directory:

 `java src/DellaPortaCipher.java`

-in the command line.
 If your system supports ASCII console colors, then you can run the command with a `colors` command argument:

 `java src/DellaPortaCipher.java colors`